Chronic Obstructive Pulmonary Disease (COPD)

 Diagnosing COPD

 To diagnose COPD, doctors look at the symptoms, family history, medical history, and the results of special tests to measure lung health and function.
-The main test used to diagnose COPD is called spirometry.
-Spirometry uses a machine called a spirometer to measure the amount of air the patient can blow out and how fast it is blown out.
+The primary test used to diagnose COPD is called spirometry.
+Spirometry uses a spirometer to calculate the amount and speed of air the patient can blow out.
 The test is painless and non-invasive, and the patient blows into a tube connected to the spirometer.
-The doctor may also take another reading after giving the patient some medicine to help open the airways in the lungs to see how well the medicine is working.
+The doctor may also take another reading after giving the patient some medicine to help open the airways in the lungs to see how well the medicine works.

-Using this test, a doctor can even detect COPD before symptoms show up.
-It also can help doctors rule out other causes of symptoms such as heart failure or asthma.
+Using this test, a doctor can detect COPD before symptoms appear.
+It can also help doctors rule out other causes of symptoms, such as heart failure or asthma.

 Image tests are also useful for diagnosing COPD.
-Using chest X-rays or CT scans, doctors can check on the amount of damage in the lungs and can also rule out heart failure or other conditions.
+Using chest X-rays or CT scans, doctors can check the amount of damage in the lungs and rule out heart failure or other conditions.

 Low blood oxygen is another sign of COPD.
 Doctors order an arterial blood gas test to measure the amount of oxygen in the blood.
 If it is too low, the patient may need oxygen therapy.

 Unfortunately, there is not yet a cure for COPD.
-However, there are a number of treatments that can improve a patient’s quality of life and slow down lung damage.
+However, several treatments can improve a patient’s quality of life and slow down lung damage.

 - Lifestyle Changes: Quitting smoking, avoiding second-hand smoke or toxic fumes, eating a healthy diet with adequate nutrients, and getting safe levels of physical activity can improve symptoms and keep lungs from degrading.